 “When you obtain credit from us, we may require your consent to set-off any outstanding amounts against funds available in other accounts you hold with us.
 Any such arrangement will be concluded in terms of the requirements of the National Credit Act (NCA) if the credit agreement is subject to the NCA.

 “We will inform you promptly after we have effected set-off in respect of any of your accounts.
-You will receive timely statements (if statements are generally produced on the relevant account), which will reflect the setoff position.”
+You will receive timely statements (if statements are generally produced on the relevant account), which will reflect the setoff position.

 “Prior to setting off your debit and credit balances, we may elect to place any of your funds on hold pending a discussion with you on any amount owed to us.”

-According to Fox, should you be faced with the unfortunate situation of not being able to meet your loan payments, the bank has processes and tools available to assist you in this difficult period.
+According to Fox, should you be faced with the unfortunate situation of not being able to meet your loan payments, the bank has processes and tools available to assist you during this difficult period.

 He says customers are notified and alternative arrangements or repayment plans are put in place where possible.